microsoft/azuredevopslabs/labs/vsts/agile/readme.md

     ![](images/16.png)

-    >You may need to adjust the dates for the sprints you have selected.
-Pick dates that correspond to the current calendar dates to make more relevant.
+    {% include important.html content= "You may need to adjust the dates for the sprints you have selected.
+Pick dates that correspond to the current calendar dates to make more relevant." %}

 1. Click on **Change** for the default iteration.
 And set **MyHealthClinic** as the default one.